-Important Notice: UT Arlington is in a transition from the Bachelor of Science in Athletic Training to a post baccalaureate professional degree (Master of Science in Athletic Training) which began in summer 2013.
-The last undergraduate applications have been accepted.
-Post baccalaureate students interested in applying for the Master's degree should refer to the application deadlines posted above.
-Potential students should contact the Dr. Krawietz for more information (email@example.com).
+Important Notice: UT Arlington transitioned from the Bachelor of Science in Athletic Training to a post baccalaureate professional degree (Master of Science in Athletic Training) in 2013.
+Baccalaureate students interested in applying for the Master's degree should refer to the application deadlines posted above.
+Potential students should contact the Dr. Krawietz for more information (firstname.lastname@example.org).

-The Athletic Training Program at the University of Texas at Arlington is committed to providing quality education programs that focus on scientific theory, skill acquisition, application of skills, and professional behaviors via pertinent classroom, laboratory and clinical fieldwork settings.
-Through faculty and clinical preceptor mentoring, graduates of the Athletic Training Education program are prepared to be competent, creative, caring clinicians who enhance best-practice patient healthcare, exercise sound judgment, and value lifelong learning.
+The Athletic Training Program at the University of Texas at Arlington is committed to providing quality education programs that focus on scientific theory, skill acquisition, application of skills, and professional behaviors via pertinent didactic and clinical education.
+Through faculty and clinical preceptor mentoring, graduates of the Athletic Training program are prepared to be competent, creative, caring clinicians who enhance best-practice patient healthcare, exercise sound judgment, and value lifelong learning.

-Prepare students to have knowledge, skills, creativity, and clinical aptitude to successfully work as an entry-level Athletic Trainer
+Prepare students to have the knowledge, skills, and clinical aptitude to successfully work as an entry-level Athletic Trainer.

-1.1 Demonstrate best practice comprehensive care of patients with injuries and illnesses (Clinical Education)
+1.1: Demonstrate best practice comprehensive care of patients with injuries and illnesses.

-Prepare students to use knowledge and application of evidence based medicine to guide clinical practice, and foster active life-long learning in order to advance the profession.
+Prepare students to use evidence-based medicine to guide clinical practice, and foster active life-long learning in order to advance the profession.

-2.1 Successfully access and critically analyze a variety of healthcare related research data.
-(Classroom)
+2.1: Successfully access and critically analyze a variety of healthcare related research data.

-2.2 Apply evidence based medicine techniques best suited for patient-centered care in the clinical workplace.
-(Clinical Education)
+2.2: Apply evidence based medicine techniques best suited for patient-centered care in the clinical workplace.

-2.3 Implement patient-oriented outcome measures to assist with comprehensive patient care.
-(Clinical Education)
+2.3: Implement patient-oriented outcome measures to assist with comprehensive patient care.

-Prepare students to demonstrate professional, legal and ethical behaviors that comply with established standards for allied health care providers.
+Prepare students to demonstrate professional, legal and ethical behaviors that comply with established standards for health care professionals.

-3.2 Successfully implement NATA Code of Ethics and BOC Standards of Professional Practice and other applicable documents throughout clinical experiences (Clinical Education)
+3.2: Successfully implement NATA Code of Ethics and BOC Standards of Professional Practice and documents related to the law and regulation pertaining to Athletic Training practice.

 Prepare students to value mutual respect and cultural differences associated with varied exposures and clinical job settings.

-4.1 Implement patient-centered care that considers the relevant socioeconomic, cultural and religious characteristics that are pertinent to a patient’s circumstances (Clinical Education)
+4.1: ATS has confidence, knowledge, and skill in implementing patient-centered care that considers the relevant socioeconomic, cultural and religious characteristics that are pertinent to a patient’s circumstances.

-4.2 Demonstrate effective and respectful communication with individuals, groups, professionals, and society (Classroom and Clinical Education)
+4.2: Demonstrate effective and respectful communication with individuals, groups, professionals, and society.

-4.3 Demonstrate effective and respectful behaviors with individuals, groups, professionals, and society (Classroom and Clinical Education)
+4.3: Demonstrate effective and respectful behaviors with individuals, groups, professionals, and society.

-The UT Arlington ATEP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The UT Arlington ATP is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Source: CAATE website

-The MSAT degree is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-MSAT is a two-year program.
-Completion of the program requires a minimum of six semesters (includes summer).
+The MSAT degree is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and is a two-year program.
+Completion of the program requires a minimum of six semesters (including two 11-week summer sessions).
 The program incorporates didactic (classroom), laboratory, and clinical education components structured around the 5th edition of the Athletic Training Educational Competencies published by the National Athletic Trainers’ Association Education Council (NATA-EC) and the Role Delineation Study conducted and published by the Board of Certification (BOC).
-Completion of the MSAT prepares students for success on the Texas Advisory Board of Athletic Trainers’ (TABAT) State Licensure Exam and the BOC Certification Exam.
+Completion of the MSAT prepares students for success on the Texas Department of Licensing and Registration (TDLR) exam for Athletic Trainers and the BOC Certification Exam.

 The MSAT program accepts application materials in two rounds, a first round and a second round.
 International students are encouraged to apply by the first round deadline, although any student who has their materials ready by the first deadline may apply.